Metal-free synthesis of dimethyl carbonate via transesterification of ethylene carbonate catalyzed by graphitic carbon nitride materials†

-Catalytic transesterification reaction between cyclic carbonate and low alcohol is the most important and practical strategy for the manufacture of dimethyl carbonate and other alkyl carbonates.
+Catalytic transesterification reaction between a cyclic carbonate and a low alcohol is the most important and practical strategy for the manufacture of dimethyl carbonate and other alkyl carbonates.
 However, most developed heterogeneous catalysts have potential metal and halide contamination.
-Herein, graphitic carbon nitride (g-C3N4) material has been synthesized, thermally exfoliated, and treated by alkaline solution.
+Herein, a graphitic carbon nitride (g-C3N4) material has been synthesized, thermally exfoliated, and treated with an alkaline solution.
 The physicochemical properties of eg-C3N4 materials have been analyzed by XRD, TG, N2 adsorption–desorption, FT-IR, UV-vis, and XPS spectroscopy.
 The characterization results reveal that the exfoliation has effectively enhanced the surface area of g-C3N4, and alkaline treatment could lead to the deprotonation of eg-C3N4, depending on the treatment temperature and alkaline solution.
-In the transesterification reaction between ethylene carbonate and CH3OH, eg-C3N4-NH3 catalyst demonstrates superior catalytic activity to the pure g-C3N4, eg-C3N4 and eg-C3N4-HCl, affording a maximum of DMC yield as 60% at 393 K. Furthermore, the eg-C3N4-NH3 shows good catalytic reproducibility and versatility for other substrates.
+In the transesterification reaction between ethylene carbonate and CH3OH, the eg-C3N4-NH3 catalyst demonstrates superior catalytic activity to the pure g-C3N4, eg-C3N4 and eg-C3N4-HCl, affording a maximum DMC yield of 60% at 393 K. Furthermore, the eg-C3N4-NH3 shows good catalytic reproducibility and versatility for other substrates.